ajsmit/R_courses/content/quantecol/chapters/02a-biodiversity.md

 ### Gamma diversity

-Returning again to the seaweed data, `\(Y\)`, lets now look at `\(\lambda\)`-diversity---this would simply be the total number of species along the South African coastline in all 58 coastal sections.
+Staying with the seaweed data, `\(Y\)`, lets now look at `\(\lambda\)`-diversity---this would simply be the total number of species along the South African coastline in all 58 coastal sections.
 Since each column represents one species, and the dataset contains data collected at each of the 58 sites (the number of rows), we can simply do:

 ```r